How to Buy a Riad in Marrakech: The Complete Guide From Someone Who Did It

 Can I get a mortgage to buy a riad in Marrakech as a foreigner?

 Yes, it is possible.
 Moroccan banks do lend to non-residents.
-However, you will typically need a significant deposit of 40 to 50%, you will pay higher interest rates than a Moroccan resident would, and the property must have a clean titre foncier.
-Many foreign buyers find it easier to finance the purchase from abroad and transfer the funds in.
+However, you will typically need a significant deposit of 40 to 50%, you will pay higher interest rates than a Moroccan resident would, and the property must have a clean Titre Foncier.
+Many foreign buyers find it easier to finance the purchase from abroad and transfer the funds in officially.

 What happens if the seller backs out after I pay the deposit?